 To propose an article, please use the article submission form below to submit the following:

 - An abstract of your proposed article (200 word maximum);

 - A link to (or attachment with) an example of your writing; and

 - Your current resume/CV or a brief biography.
-Note: Our goal is to share perspectives from across the library community.
-This item is intended to give us a sense of who you are, what type of library you are associated with, and what perspective you bring to the topic.
+(Our goal is to share perspectives from across the library community, so this item is intended to give us a sense of who you are, with what type of library you are associated, if any, and what perspective you bring to the topic.)

-There are no author fees associated with publishing with In the Library with the Lead Pipe.
+There are no Article Processing Charges or any other charges associated with publishing in In the Library with the Lead Pipe.